Elkhorn Creek at Dall

 • Improve water quality and ecological functioning by providing opportunities for sediment storage, nutrient uptake, and enhanced aquatic and riparian habitats.

-• Improve stream processes in Sheep Creek that align with downstream Wild and Scenic recreation, aesthetic, fisheries, and aquatic habitat values in the Cache la Poudre River.
+• Improve stream processes in Elkhorn Creek that align with downstream Wild and Scenic recreation, aesthetic, fisheries, and aquatic habitat values in the Cache la Poudre River.

 • Use process-based restoration techniques to meet the project objectives.